robert-westenberger/knowledgebase/web-development/interviewing/front-end/css-qa.md

 Without any `z-index` value, they are stacked based off of where they appear in the DOM (lowest one down at the same hierarchy level appears on top).

 ## Stacking Context
-A stacking context is an element that contains a set of layers.
+A stacking context is formed, anywhere in the document, by any of the following scenarios:

+- Root element of the document (`<html>`).
+- Element with a position value absolute or relative and z-index value other than auto.
+- Element with a position value fixed or sticky (sticky for all mobile browsers, but not older desktop).
+- Element that is a child of a flex container, with z-index value other than auto.
+- Element that is a child of a grid container, with z-index value other than auto.